When Dialects Collide: How Socioeconomic Mixing Affects Language Use: A model for dialect adoption

-With these considerations in mind, we propose an agent-based model (ABM) as follows.
+With these considerations in mind, we propose an agent-based model (ABM) as follows (see \cref{fig:ses_ling_model_diagram} for the sketch of our model).
 Our model considers agents who are assigned as residents to a cell, which belongs to one of two SE classes.
-Agents have a linguistic state, which can either comply with the standard rules, or not.
-The standard form has an intrinsic prestige variable $s$, which can take values from the unit interval.
+Agents have a linguistic state, which can either be that they use the standard variety, or that they use a non-standard dialect.
+The overt prestige is operationalised with the variable $s$, which can take values from the unit interval.
 Note that in our case, to comply with effect (i) that we wish to model, we always set $s>0.5$, thus introducing a higher prestige for the standard form.
-To model effect (ii), each SE class has a preference towards one form: class 1 is biased towards the non-standard form (denoted 1) with a factor $q_1$, and inversely class 2 is attached to the standard one (denoted 2) with a factor $q_2$.
+To model effect (ii), each SE class has a preference towards one form: class 1 is biased towards a non-standard form (denoted 1) with a factor $q_1$, and inversely class 2 is attached to the standard one (denoted 2) with a factor $q_2$.
 These factors are also constrained between $0$ and $1$, and when they take a value above $0.5$, they represent a bias towards the respective form.
 For instance, when an agent of class 1 speaking non-standard interacts with another agent speaking standard, they have a probability $s (1 - q_1)$ to start using the standard form as well.
+For definiteness, here and in the following, we use the term ``non-standard form'' to aggregate together all varieties which are not the standard one.
+We therefore use a simplifying dichotomy between standard and non-standard to focus on the propensity to deviate from the former, as we did previously in the empirical analysis.

 Beyond the language adoption dynamics, we allow agents to move to different cells $j$, according to the probabilities $M_{i,j}$, conditional to their cell of residence $i$.
-This mechanism controls the mixing of the two populations that we mentioned in (iii).
-To summarise our model, we show a schematic definition in ~\cref{fig:ses_ling_model_diagram}.
+This mechanism controls the mixing of the two populations discussed in (iii).

-\subsubsection{Model analysis}
+\subsection{Model analysis}